dayjiet/Project6CarSharing/README.md

 Overall, the Car Sharing project has been an excellent learning opportunity for me as a Java Backend Developer.
 It provided practical experience in working with databases, utilizing advanced Java features, and developing a comprehensive program.
 I am grateful for the knowledge and skills gained throughout this project.

 ## Contributing
-Contributions to the Simple Banking System project are welcome.
+Contributions to the Car Sharing project are welcome.
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.